Twiggecode/Integer-Sequences/TrackingProgress.md

 'Euler Numbers' - Added Python
 'Fibonacci Sequence - JS = JavaScript

+UPDATED 05 Oct 2021
+Golomb Sequence - Java
+Lucky Number - C++
+Sum of Proper Divisors - C++, Java, Python
+Tribonacci Sequence - JS
+Untouchable Numbers - Java

 'All Exponent Integer Series' is not in this file' 'Bernoulli Number' is not in this file'
 ErdosNicolas not in this file
-Fibonacci Series' not in this file
+Fibonacci Series not in this file

-Note to self: Next is 'Golomb Seq...'
+Natural Numbers Sequence not in this file
+Stella Octangula Numbers not in this file
 <-->